While I’m not a big fan of being on medication 24/7, sometimes you’re stressed out and finding the best OTC sleep aid can REALLY help.

 Again – everything in “Nightshade” is very light on your body and CHEAP (no $300 pills here).

 I also don’t go for the name brand stuff, I don’t see the point.
-So in total, one nightshade cocktail runs you a bit over 20 cents.
+So in total, one nightshade combo runs you a bit over 20 cents.

-Grab the ingredients below and get some good rest NOW. 🙂
+Grab the ingredients below to help your sleeplessness go away NOW. 🙂